 It turns out that the bloom is off the rose and the mortgage condemnation train has slowed down.
 Why?
 We don’t know for sure, but it seems likely that the realization has sunk in that the exercise of the power of eminent domain requires payment of just compensation.
 Evidently no one has thought through what that would entail quantitatively, and no one is eager to put up the money required to find out.
 Remember that the statutory “fair market value” that is the usual measure of “just compensation” requires payment of the highest price the property in question would bring if sold in a voluntary transaction by a knowledgeable but unpressured seller to a knowledgeable but unpressured buyer.
 And, as far as we can tell, nobody knows what the highest price of an underwater but performing mortgsge is.

 Our perception is that at first, the promoters of this scheme saw it as easy pickings; they would pick up some performing but underwater mortgages at way below their value and clean up by letting the occupant-homeowners take over the debt service using a lower mortgage balance.
 But apparently, performing mortgages cannot be picked up for peanuts even if they are underwater.
 They represent a cash stream which no one is going to give away.
+You might find that this is helped by having targeted mortgages, for instance, mortgages for medical professionals that provide services that could help with their personal housing finances.
+It is something that is slowly becoming common among professionals who are seeking mortgages in the hopes that they will not be tied down by other services.

 So stay tuned and see what happens.